NoNException/EffictiveLife/README.md

 # EffictiveLife
-small scripts that really work
+small scripts that can really work